-The FERC Project Boundary encompasses 33 roads, creating more than 18 miles of roadway.
-Most of these roads are located on federal lands, with one roadway on SCE-owned lands.
-Most of the roads are publicly accessible (i.e., not gated), with the exception of access roads around Project facilities including Fairview Dam, the Cannell Creek Siphon, and KR3 Powerhouse.
+The FERC Project Boundary encompasses 33 roads / road segments, creating more than 18 miles of roadway.
+Most of these roads are located on federal lands, and one roadway is on SCE-owned lands.
+Most of the roads are publicly accessible (i.e., not gated), except for access roads around Project facilities including Fairview Dam, the Cannell Creek Siphon, and KR3 Powerhouse.
 Erosion and sedimentation around Project roads have been managed under the Erosion Management Plan (SCE, 1997).